fpgasystems/hacc/docs/overleaf/vocabulary.md

 A warm boot restarts the system without the need to interrupt the power.
 In the context of Xilinx Alveo Cards, a warm boot would be required to re-enumarate the number of PCI functions without restoring the base shell.
 This operation is required to bring a server to the Vivado workflow.

 ## Infrastructure as Code (IaC)
-Infrastructure as Code (IaC) is the process of provisioning and managing computer data centers through machine- and human-readable YAML definition files—rather than physical hardware configuration or interactive configuration tools.
+Infrastructure as Code (IaC) is the process of provisioning and managing computer data centers through machine- and human-readable **YAML** definition files—rather than physical hardware configuration or interactive configuration tools.
 The IT infrastructure managed by this process comprises physical equipment, such as bare-metal servers, virtual machines, and associated configuration resources.
 The definitions may be in a version control system.

 ### Tools
 There are many tools that fulfill infrastructure automation capabilities and use IaC.
 Broadly speaking, any framework or tool that performs changes or configures infrastructure declaratively or imperatively based on a programmatic approach can be considered IaC.
-ETHZ-HACC uses Ansible for defining the cluster infrastructure.
+ETHZ-HACC uses **Ansible** for defining the cluster infrastructure.

 ### Relation to DevOps
-IaC can be a key attribute of enabling best practices in DevOps–developers become more involved in defining configuration and Ops teams get involved earlier in the development process.
+IaC can be a key attribute of enabling best practices in **DevOps**–developers become more involved in defining configuration and Ops teams get involved earlier in the development process.
 Tools that utilize IaC bring visibility to the state and configuration of servers and ultimately provide the visibility to users within the enterprise, aiming to bring teams together to maximize their efforts.

 ## Shape up
 Instead of *Scrum,* we use **Shape up** to shape and build our accelerated applications.
 To execute the techniques of the method we use **Basecamp**—a project management tool that puts all our project communication, task management, and documentation in one place (where designers and programmers work seamlessly together).
 To see how we make that happen, please visit **How to implement Shape up in Basecamp**.